mardiros/blacksmith/docs/source/user/introduction.rst

 Introduction
 ============

-Aioli is a high level HTTP Client to consume REST API in json.
+Aioli is a high level HTTP Client to consume REST APIs in json.

-The aim of this library is to improve the design of application that consume REST API in application.
+The aim of this library is to improve the design of application that consume REST APIs in application.
 Every services are bound in client, identified by a `client_name`, and every resources are named under that client, and every routes are bound using contracts.